OpenEvalProject/evals/manuscripts/elife-55308/v2/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/55308/elife-55308-fig9-v2.jpg)

 **Figure 9.:** (A) Here, the information footprint of the arcA promoter is displayed along with the energy matrix describing the discovered FNR-binding site.
 (B) Intra-operon regulation of fdhE by both FNR and ArcA.
 The information footprint of fdhE is displayed.
 The discovered sites for FNR and ArcA are highlighted and the energy matrix for ArcA is displayed.
 A TOMTOM (Gupta et al., 2007) search of the binding motif found that ArcA was the most likely candidate for the transcription factor.
 The displayed information footprint from a knockout of ArcA demonstrates that the binding signature of the site, and its associated RNAP site, are no longer determinants of gene expression.
 (C) Sequence logos for FNR generated from both the sites cataloged in RegulonDB, as well as the discovered sites regulating arcA and fdhE.
 (D) Sequence logos for ArcA from sites contained in RegulonDB and the ArcA site regulating fdhE.
-Numeric values for the binding locations can be found in Figure 9—source data 1.Figure 9—source data 1.Figure 9B.
+Numeric values for the binding locations can be found in Figure 9—source data 1.

-## In summary
+#### In summary

 By examining the over 100 promoters considered here, grown under 12 growth conditions, we have a total of more than 1000 information footprints and data sets.
 In this age of big data, methods to explore and draw insights from that data are crucial.
 To that end, as introduced in Figure 10, we have developed an online resource (see https://www.rpgroup.caltech.edu/RegSeq/interactive) that makes it possible for anyone who is interested to view our data and draw their own biological conclusions.
 Information footprints for any combination of gene and growth condition are displayed via drop down menus.
 Each identified transcription-factor-binding site is marked, and energy matrices for all transcription-factor-binding sites are displayed.
 In addition, for each gene, we feature a simple cartoon-level schematic that captures our now current, best understanding of the regulatory architecture and resulting mechanism.

 ![Figure 10.](https://cdn.elifesciences.org/articles/55308/elife-55308-fig10-v2.jpg)

 **Figure 10.:** This interactive figure captures the entirety of our dataset.
 Each figure features a drop-down menu of genes and growth conditions.
 For each such gene and growth condition, there is a corresponding information footprint revealing putative binding sites, an energy matrix that shows the strength of binding of the relevant transcription factor to those binding sites and a cartoon that schematizes the newly-discovered regulatory architecture of that gene.
-Numeric values for the binding locations can be found in Figure 10—source data 1.Figure 10—source data 1.Figure 10.
+Numeric values for the binding locations can be found in Figure 10—source data 1.

 The interactive figure in question was invaluable in identifying transcription factors, such as GlpR, whose binding properties vary depending on growth condition.
 As sigma factor availability also varies greatly depending on growth condition, studying the interactive figure identified many of the secondary RNAP sites present.
 The interactive figure provides a valuable resource both to those who are interested in the regulation of a particular gene and those who wish to look for patterns in gene regulation across multiple genes or across different growth conditions.